 Evening Primrose Care

-If the invasive nature of evening primrose doesn't deter you (not to mention that you'll be asleep while its beautiful blooms are out), then you're in luck, because even the most novice gardeners can grow this herbaceous perennial.
+If the invasive nature of evening primrose doesn't deter you (not to mention that you may be asleep while its beautiful blooms are out), then you're in luck, because even novice gardeners can grow this herbaceous perennial.
 As long as you give it plenty of light and well-draining soil, chances are your evening primrose plants will be more than happy.

 Contrary to what you may believe about a plant that only blooms at night (making it perfect for moon gardens), evening primrose actually loves sunlight.
-It should be grown in a spot that gets full sunlight (or partial shade), and somewhere where the plant can soak in at least six to eight hours of warm sunlight daily.
+It should be grown in a spot that gets full sunlight (or partial shade) and somewhere that the plant can soak in at least six to eight hours of warm sunlight daily.

 Another major requirement for growing evening primrose successfully is soil that boasts good drainage.
-That being said, it should still retain moisture, just not become water-logged.
+That being said, the soil should still retain moisture, just not become water-logged.
 Consider adding a thick layer of mulch atop the soil to help keep the roots cool throughout the summer.
+Evening primrose can grow well even in rocky, sandy soil.

 Evening primrose does best with adequate regular watering and will need a bit more water if grown in an especially hot climate during the summer.
 However, if you notice any discoloration or browning on the plant's many leaves, that's a sure sign that your evening primrose is getting too much water and is likely suffering from root rot or a fungal disease.